KL13NT/courseware-as-code/CONTRIBUTING.md

 -   Search for existing Issues and PRs before creating your own.
 -   Depending on the impact, it could take a while to investigate the root cause of a bug.
 A friendly ping in the comment thread to the submitter or a contributor can help draw attention if your issue is blocking.

+### Discussions

+This repository uses GitHub Discussions.
+This is where all discussions should occur.
+If you have an idea for a feature but don't have complete details on how it should be implemented then please use discussions to discuss these details.
+Issues are reserved for detailed bug reports and feature requests.
+If you have questions, basic ideas, or have built something awesome using this repository feel free to use discussions.

 ### Issues

-Issues should be used to report problems with the platform, request a new feature, or to discuss potential changes before a PR is created.
+Issues should be used to report problems with the platform or request a new feature.
 When you create a new Issue, a template will be loaded that will guide you through collecting and providing the information I need to investigate.

 If you find an Issue that addresses the problem you're having, please add your own reproduction information to the existing issue rather than creating a new one.
 Adding a [reaction](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) can also help indicate to me that a particular problem is affecting more than just the reporter.